-The third scene is interesting, because it shows the psychological high of compulsive gambling.
+The third scene is interesting because it shows the psychological high of compulsive gambling.
 Most films on the subject only show the downside.
-To The Gambler’s credit, we are able to understand that gambling provides insatiable satisfaction, when winning.
+To The Gambler’s credit, we are able to understand that gambling provides insatiable satisfaction when winning.
 Watch the brilliantly filmed blackjack scene at Caesars Palace towards the end of this clip:

 1. The Hustler (1961)

 More than 50 years after it was released, The Hustler still stands an absolute masterpiece.
 Brilliantly written, perfectly filmed, and utterly believable from start to finish, the plot evokes meanings and messages right out of a Shakespeare tragedy.
 Paul Newman plays a brassy young pool shark who desires to be the very best at the game.
 To prove he’s the best, that means there’s only one man left to beat — the legendary Minnesota Fats.
 The movie opens with an overnight pool showdown between “Fast Eddie Felson” and “Minnesota Fats.”
 The outcome of the game sets up the remainder of the movie and another game of revenge.
-Normally, it would impossible to outshine Newman’s utterly convincing performance as the character we both love and loath.
+Normally, it would impossible to outshine Newman’s utterly convincing performance as the character we both love and loathe.
 But George C. Scott, playing the role of Felson’s business manager and backer manages to do so, along with Jackie Gleason, perfectly cast as “Fats.”
 This film was daring for its time, for many reasons.
-First, it showed the immensely popular Newman in a less than heroic role.
+First, it showed the immensely popular Newman in a less than a heroic role.
 It also violated usual typecasting, by using one of the era’s most famous television comedians (Gleason) playing the part of the heavy.
-Then, George C. Scott was also relatively unknown at the time, and is critical to the plot.
+Then, George C. Scott was also relatively unknown at the time and is critical to the plot.
 Moreover, The Hustler portrays gambling as it was in those days, a gritty vocation with immense personal risks and costs.
 Perhaps what really makes this movie rise above all the rest are its immortal words and ideas.
 The very best is delivered in the bar scene when Scott meets Newman officially for the first time and tells him it’s not talent that matters — one’s character is far more important.
 That might be the single most poignant message to remember for any gambler.